 The Dog at Wingham, Kent

-What: Situated in the picturesque village of Wingham, just a few miles outside the historic city of Canterbury, The Dog At Wingham is a delightful base from which to explore the local attractions, of which there are many.
+What: Situated in the picturesque village of Wingham, just a few miles outside the historic city of Canterbury, The Dog At Wingham is a delightful base from which to explore the area.
 The pub is surrounded by numerous traditional timber-framed Kentish buildings, including a bakery and tea rooms, and both Howletts Wild Animal Park and Wingham Wild Life Park are just a short distance away.
 The eight luxury en-suite rooms range from boutique-style doubles, to a spacious family suite and a spectacular bridal suite containing a four-poster bed and vaulted beamed ceiling (pictured).
 Canine guests are welcome too, charged at £25 per stay.
 Kent has an abundance of superb restaurants, but the restaurant at The Dog shouldn’t be overlooked, and it would be bordering on rudeness not to check out the wide range of real ales, craft beers, draft lagers, ciders and stout, and the fifty-strong gin selection available at the bar.

 Where: Canterbury Road, Wingham, CT3 1BB

-The Dog At Wingham
+Book now: The Dog At Wingham

 The Alice Hawthorn Inn, North Yorkshire